paritytech/substrate-api-sidecar/README.md

     - @polkadot/util-crypto [release notes](https://github.com/polkadot-js/common/releases)
     - @substrate/calc [npm release page](https://www.npmjs.com/package/@substrate/calc)

 1. Next make sure the resolutions are up to date inside of the `package.json` for all `@polkadot/*` packages, please refer to the releases of each polkadot package we update as a dependency, and reach out to the maintainers for any questions.
+You will have to run `yarn` again to ensure the dependency `cache`, and `yarn.lock` have the correct versions.

+1. Ensure everything is working by running the following tests, `yarn build`, `yarn lint`, `yarn test`, `yarn test:init-e2e-tests`.

+1. Lastly, create a PR with the updates.

+### Releases

+#### Preparation

+1. Make sure the polkadot-js dependencies are up to date.
+Refer to the "Updating polkadot-js dependencies" if they need to be updated.

+1. Make sure that you've run `yarn` in this folder, and run `cargo install wasm-pack` so that that binary is available on your `$PATH`.

+1. Checkout a branch with the format `name-v5-0-1`.
+When deciding what version will be released it is important to look over 1) PRs since the last release and 2) release notes for any updated polkadot-js dependencies as they may affect type definitions.

-1. After updating the dependencies and resolutions (if applicable), the next step is making sure the release will work against all relevant runtimes for Polkadot, Kusama, and Westend.
+1. The next step is making sure the release will work against all relevant runtimes for Polkadot, Kusama, and Westend.
 This can be handled by running `yarn test:init-e2e-tests`.
 If you would like to test on an individual chain, you may run the same command followed by its chain, ex: `yarn test:init-e2e-tests:polkadot`.
 Before moving forward ensure all tests pass, and if it warns of any missing types feel free to make an issue [here](https://github.com/paritytech/substrate-api-sidecar/issues).

     Note: that the e2e tests will connect to running nodes in order to test sidecar against real data, and they may fail owing to those connections taking too long to establish.
 If you run into any failures, try running tests just for the chain that failed with something like `yarn test:init-e2e-tests:polkadot`.